sramanarouth/sramanarouth/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Data Science and Machine Learning Projects.
-Currently pursuing Msc. in Statistics(2nd year).
+Currently pursuing Msc. in Statistics(2nd year)
 - 🌱 I’m currently learning ...
 Statistics Honours(Msc.
 2nd year)
 - 👯 I’m looking to collaborate on ...
-Data Science and Machine Learning.
+Data Science and Machine Learning
 - 🤔 I’m looking for help with ...
 Deep Learning
 - 💬 Ask me about ...
-Anything that is within my knowledge domain.
+Anything that is within my knowledge domain
 - 📫 How to reach me: ...
 [LinkedIn profile - ](https://www.linkedin.com/in/sramana-routh-2456181b6)
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ... half finished